Shirred Eggs with Bacon

 Let the cups cool for 10 minutes and they’ll easily pop out of the cups.

-This version of shirred eggs were delicious and they’ll provide me with an easy breakfast for several more days.
+This version of shirred eggs with bacon was delicious and it will provide me with an easy breakfast for several more days.
 In retrospect, I should’ve pre-cooked the bacon first—just until lightly golden at the edges—so that it could crisp up more in the oven.
 Next time.
 Meanwhile, I encourage you to try out your own shirred egg combinations.
 Let me know what you come up with!